RhetTbull/osxphotos/README.md

                                   set.
 For example, photos which had
                                   previously been exported and were
                                   subsequently deleted in Photos.
+  --exportdb EXPORTDB_FILE        Specify alternate name for database file
+                                  which stores state information for export
+                                  and --update.
+If --exportdb is not
+                                  specified, export database will be saved to '.osxphotos_export.db' in the export
+                                  directory.
+Must be specified as filename
+                                  only, not a path, as export database will be saved in export directory.
   --load-config <config file path>
                                   Load options from file as written with --save-config.
 This allows you to save a